CaptainMirage/Rusty-Analyser/readme.md

 ## Commands

 Below is a list of available commands along with their usage and a brief description:
-(i forgot to put it in the help commands list, sorry not sorry)
+(i forgot to put the command itself in the help commands list, sorry not sorry)

 **Help**
 `help [command]`